-Funded by the National Institutes of Health for over 20 years, we have focused on neuroendocrine mechanisms that contribute to exaggerated blood pressure reactions to stress and other circulatory health factors.
-We have studied stress and blood pressure control in young adults at risk for hypertension, pregnant women, animal models of circulatory function, chronic pain patients, and postmenopausal women on hormone replacement therapy.
-Over the years, we have examined the role of endorphins and enkephalins in sympathetic nervous system function, pain sensitivity, relaxation therapy and aerobic fitness.
-We are interested in responses to laboratory stressors as well as reactions to naturally occurring occupational and psychosocial stressors.
+Funded by the National Institutes of Health for over 20 years, I have focused on neuroendocrine mechanisms that contribute to exaggerated blood pressure reactions during stress.
+I have studied stress and blood pressure control in young adults at risk for hypertension, pregnant women, animal models of circulatory function, chronic pain patients, and postmenopausal women on hormone replacement therapy.
+Over the years, I have examined the role of endorphins and enkephalins in sympathetic nervous system function, pain sensitivity, relaxation therapy and aerobic fitness.
+I am interested in responses to laboratory stressors as well as reactions to naturally occurring occupational and psychosocial stressors.
 Most recently, I have discovered that persons with elevated blood pressure have emotional dampening, and are less able to perceive and respond to emotional content, such as facial expressions, text narratives, and photographic scenes with emotionally meaningful content.

 Allen, A.J., McCubbin, J.A., Loveless, J.P. and Helfer, S.G.
 Effects of estrogen and opioid blockade on blood pressure reactivity to stress in postmenopausal women.
 Journal of Behavioral Medicine, 2012.
 DOI 10.1007/s10865-012-9468-3, http://www.springerlink.com/openurl.asp?genre=article&id=doi:10.1007/s10865-012-9468-3